 To extend the variety of appliances that can be used with battery boxes box, an inverter was integrated into the design in the second generation boxes.
 With a 230V AC, customers were able to use AC lighting as well as all other standard low power appliances.
 The second generation box was decreased in size and weight to increase handiness.

 Problems concerning the inverter and the AC lighting in the second generation lead to a third box that combines the advantages of the previous models and minimises the weaknesses.
 Returning to the DC lighting uses less energy and the inverter is switched on only if needed.

 Fourth Generation 2012

-Research has shown that the main uses for the battery box are lighting and phone-charging, and to this end, the 4th generation boxes only have 2 DC outputs.
+Research has shown that the main uses for the battery box are lighting and phone-charging the 4th and final generation of the boxes only had 2 DC outputs.
 One 12V output for the lights, and one 5V USB output for phone charging.
 This eliminates the need for an inverter, which in the past has proven one of the more expensive and most unreliable components of the design.

-The simple design means e.quinox started exploring the exciting prospect of local manufacturing.
-200 boxes were manufactured in Rwanda during this summer’s expedition, sourcing the majority of the materials locally and using local labour.
-This project has the dual benefit of supporting the local economy through the use of local resources, and spreading the knowledge of the battery boxes to the local population.
+The simple design meant e.quinox started exploring the exciting prospect of local manufacturing.
+200 boxes were manufactured in Rwanda during the 2012 summer expedition, sourcing the majority of the materials locally and using local labour.
+This project had the dual benefit of supporting the local economy through the use of local resources, and spreading the knowledge of the battery boxes to the local population.